-- (a) responsibilities to participants - (b) the role and responsibilities of the researcher belief and knowledge because ethical concerns need to be considered in every aspect of a research design (Maxwell, 2007).
+The researcher admits that information enclosed in the herein research is accurate to the best of belief and knowledge because ethical concerns need to be considered in every aspect of a research design (Maxwell, 2007).
 Threfore, all risks that may arise related to the study are identified and also obligations are acknowledge as a researcher and rights of participants.
 Condition laid down by the BUiD Ethics committee and Faculty of Education Ethical Guidelines were followed by the researcher who took full responsibility of fitting the study conduct accordingly.
 Particularly, the researcher had to submit and sign the Research Ethics Form approved by the Research Ethics committee.
 In the ethics form, the level of risk, was mentioned in the current study, it was a "low-risk research," and the study's main ethical considerations, were presented too.
 This form commits the researcher to abide to all the British University in Dubai Research Policy (see Appendix 1.13).